v-aguiar/valex/readme.md

 `-> ACTIVATE VALIDATION:`

-- `all: required`
+- `all`: required
-- `cardId: must belong to a registered, unnactive card (with no registered password)`
+- `cardId`: must belong to a registered, unnactive card (with no registered password)
-- `password: must be a 4 numbers long integer`
+- `password`: must be a 4 numbers long integer
-- `securityCode(CVV): must be a string of the hashed securityCode`
+- `securityCode(CVV)`: must be a 3 numbers long integer

 #